material-admin/doc-material-components/button-examples/Flutter/flutter-button-example.md

     * [Class defintion](https://api.flutter.dev/flutter/widgets/IconData-class.html)
     * [GitHub source](https://github.com/flutter/flutter/blob/master/packages/flutter/lib/src/widgets/icon_data.dart)

-The following example allows you to select a favorite from a group of photos with a single tap on the icon.
+The following example shows four images arranged in a two-by-two array with a favorite icon in the upper-right corner of each image.

 The photos and icon buttons are contained within instances of `GridDemoPhotoItem`, which extends the `GridTile` API. `GridDemoPhotoItem` does the following: